 Sonora has traditionally been a relatively prosperous state with a well-developed middle class.
 The capital of Sonora, Hermosillo, is a bustling and growing commercial and industrial center of almost a million people.
 Official estimates put the population of Nogales at 250,000 but it continues to grow.
 Agua Prieta and San Luis Rio Colorado, two other important border cities in this consular district are also large and growing.
 Puerto Penasco, a shrimp fishing port and vacation destination for Arizonans located at the top of the Gulf of California, has become a major resort and residence for Americans.
 The history of northern Sonora is inextricably linked to that of Southern Arizona beginning with Father Eusebio Kino, a Jesuit priest who first brought European farming ideas and Christianity to the region.
 The churches he established are still functioning and form a tour route for those interested in Spanish colonial churches.The pleasant towns which have grown up around these churches (two of which are in Southern Arizona) form the heart of the region.
 Commercial and family ties between Northern Sonora and Southern Arizona are very strong and make this a unique region united culturally and historically.

-The climate has dramatic temperature changes but can usually be described in two phrases: warm and sunny in the day, cool at night.
+The climate has dramatic temperature changes but can usually be described in two phases: warm and sunny in the day, cool at night.
 The summers are hot but the nights cool off.
 Winter nighttime temperatures dip into the 20’s and 30’s but the days usually warm up to the 60’s and 70’s.
 It is very dry except in the summer rainy season in July and August.
 Shorts and T-shirts are the summer dress, sweaters and jackets in the winter.
 It snows on occasion, although old-timers say less and less due to the increase in cars and concrete.